FusionDusbtepZ/interactive-tutorials/tutorials/learn-c.org/en/Pointers.md

 Tutorial
 --------

-Pointers are also variables and play a very important role in C programming language.
+Pointers are also variables, and play a very important role in the C programming language.
 They are used for several reasons, such as:

 * Strings
 * Dynamic memory allocation